 1. Find the Right Fit

 Just like that super satisfying clicking together of two puzzle pieces, your puzzle should be the right fit for your space.
 Yes, there’s millions of puzzle pictures out there to choose from, but we find it best to think ahead to the end result, and consider what it will look like with your room’s décor.
-That, and choose a picture you actually want to look at it for a long while.

 3. Choose Your New Favorite Frame